 Mary Emma SERCOMBE, b.
 30 Sep 1859 at 8 Alma Terrace, Mawbey Road, Peckham, b. reg.
 24 Mar 1860 at Camberwell R.D., m.
 14 Jun 1884 at All Saints, Newington, Surrey, m. reg.
 Q2 1884 at St. Saviour Southwark R.D., George TREE (b. ca. 1857 at Southwark, son of George TREE, a basket maker, and Priscilla BAKER; d.
 1942 at Foots Cray, Kent, d. reg.
 Dec 1942 at Bromley, Kent); d.
 11 Nov 1922 at Locksbottom House, Farnborough, d. reg.
 13 Nov 1922 at Bromley R.D.

 At her birth on 13 Sep 1859, Mary Emma was of 8 Alma Terrace, Mawbey Rd, Peckham.
 When her birth was registered on 24 March 1860, the informant was her mother whose address was 7 Nile Terrace, Trafalgar Rd, Peckham.
 In 1861, of 10 Edwin Place, Park Rd, Peckham, living with her mother Mary H SERCOMBE, her grandparents Richard KING, an accountant, and Mary KING, and their children Richard, a tobacconist, Albert, a grocer‘s assistant, Maria, Louisa, Walter and Frederick.
-In 1871, ‘visiting’ the BREED family at 7 Samuel Place, Hatcham Road, Peckham (Stephen BREED’s wife Mary is Mary Emma’s mother, widowed and remarried).
+In 1871, "visiting" the BREED family at 7 Samuel Place, Hatcham Road, Peckham (Stephen BREED’s wife Mary is Mary Emma’s mother, deserted and remarried).
 By 1871, at the age of 11, Mary Emma would have already known the TREE family and her future husband George TREE, then aged 13, who were living at 9 Samuel Place, Hatcham Rd, Peckham, next door to her mother and the BREED family (source: 1871 census).
 On 24 Dec 1876, a witness at the marriage of her uncle Frederick KING, her mother’s youngest brother who was just 7 years older than Mary Emma.
-On 22 Jan 1878, at the birth of her son Walter Stanley SERCOMBE, Mary Emma was of 4 Regent Square, St. Pancras, London, a 'Home of Hope' for fallen women; by this time she was orphaned (her mother had died in 1874 of “nervous exhaustion” and it must be presumed that her father Henry SERCOMBE had died by 1861) and she is recorded as a domestic servant on her son’s birth certificate.
+On 22 Jan 1878, at the birth of her son Walter Stanley SERCOMBE, Mary Emma was of 4 Regent Square, St. Pancras, London, a 'Home of Hope' for fallen women; by this time she was orphaned (her mother had died in 1874 of “nervous exhaustion” and it must be presumed that her father Henry SERCOMBE had deserted the marriage by 1861) and she is recorded as a domestic servant on her son’s birth certificate.

 [“Home of Hope - for the Restoration of Fallen and the Protection of Friendless Young Women” was a charity established in August 1860 in order to help the “less degraded class of penitent fallen women”, according to an early flyer.
 It was in Regent Square, London, occupying at first no. 6 and, by 1873, nos.
 4–6, connected by a corridor.
 No. 4 Regent Square was opened specifically to house pregnant women until they gave birth, while no. 6 was set aside for women who had been rescued "before they fell".
 According to an advertisement in 1881, “Special efforts are made on behalf of mothers with their first infants, who are really the most hopeful class of the fallen, and are generally greatly to be pitied” (The Times, 22 February 1881).
 The Home apparently endeavoured to be pleasant rather than punitive; the women’s time was their own after 5pm each day, the furnishings comfortable, and the food “a good bourgeois table of roast and boiled”; all in all, “a home of comfort such as they may some day keep over their own heads, if they will be industrious and well conducted” (William Blanchard Jerrold, Signals of Distress, 1863).
 The houses in Regent Square, which form part of a terrace built in 1829, still exist and became listed buildings in 1974. (citation: UCL Bloomsbury Project)]

 On 20 July 1878, when her baby Walter died at 5 months old, of 64 Philip Street, Battersea; the cause of death was given as diarrhoea and the informant was C. KIMPTON who was present at the death.
 In 1881, a housemaid in the household of William and Martha HARTZ at 38 Guildford Road, Lambeth, Surrey.
 At her marriage in 1884, of 6 Aylesbury Street, Newington; George was a basket maker, of 23 Hatcham Road, Camberwell; the witnesses were George TREE and Elizabeth Louisa TREE (who signed the registry with a mark).
 In 1891, of 1 Jubilee Cottages, Foots Cray, Kent, living with her husband George, a basket maker, their children George, James, Ernest, and May, and her ‘stepbrother’ Stephen BREED, a basket maker's apprentice (b.
 20 May 1873 in Camberwell).
+On 2 March 1896, at the birth of her daughter Ulundi, of 1 New Town, Chislehurst Lower Boro.
 In 1901 she is recorded as head of household and a basket maker, of the Mission Room, Suffolk Road, Foots Cray, Kent, living with her children George H, a basket maker aged 16, James, a domestic house boy , Ernest J, May, Olive, Ulundi, Priscilla and Norah.
 In 1911 of 2 Woodfall Villas, Foots Cray, Kent, living with her husband George, a basket maker, and their children George Henry, a basket maker, Ulundi, a dressmaker, Priscilla, Norah and Eva Mary.
 In July 1918 she suffered a stroke which left her disabled and unable to speak.
 In 1921 her half-brother Stephen Walter BREED died at the age of 47, while Mary Emma was in hospital.
 At her death in 1922, of 27 Cray Road, Foots Cray, "wife of George Tree a Basket Maker"; the cause of death was cerebral haemorrhage, coma and heart failure; the informant was her sister-in-law A.E.
 BREED (Annie Eliza BREED nee PLUMB, wife of Stephen Walter BREED).
 On 2 Dec 1942, a receipt from Francis CHAPPELL & Sons addressed to her son Ernest Jack TREE for the funeral expenses of her husband George quotes an extra fee of £1 18s for his interment in a re-opened grave, which infers that he was buried with Mary Emma, probably at Foots Cray.

 [Child of Mary Emma SERCOMBE and unknown father]: